New Ways of Looking at old Things

 Monica Davis, violin Yezu Woo, violin

-Angela Pickett, viola Laura MEtcalf, cello
+Angela Pickett, viola Laura Metcalf, cello

 Gabriela Smith, Carrot Revolution